sanko/fictional-palm-tree/README.md

 ## Features

-Affix supports the following features right out of the box:
+Affix includes the following features right out of the box:

-- Works on Windows, macOS, Linux, BSD, and more
+- Works on Windows, macOS, Linux, BSD, and more.
 - Callbacks
 - Pointers
 - Typedefs
 - Global/Exported variables
 - Libraries developed in C, C++, and Rust (and more to come!) even those with mangled symbol names
 - Aggregates such as structs, unions, and arrays
-- Passing aggregates by value
+- Passing aggregates by value on many platforms
 - Nested aggregates
 - 'Smart' [enums](https://metacpan.org/pod/Affix%3A%3AEnum)
 - Tested to work all the way down to Perl 5.026 (which is ancient in my book)